This post is part of a series on unpublished Warhammer supplements. The first in the series is here.

 In 1983-1984 the setting continued to evolve in inserts included in miniatures sets and supplements.
 They described some of the slann’s ancient technology, and provided short army lists, which included the first appearance of cold ones.

 Forces of Fantasy

 The Book of Battalions

-Halliwell continued to develop the setting and in 1984 the second Citadel Compendium carried further material in the form of The Shrine of Rigg.
+In September 1984 the second Citadel Compendium carried further material in the form of ‘Rigg’s Shrine’.

 Via a curious case of word association this article added Amazons to the setting, along with advanced weapons from the High Age, such as bolt pistols and needle guns.